Amius consists of:

 You have the right to opt out at any time if you do not want to receive further marketing-related communications from us.

 We may also disclose personal information outside the Amius Group to entities such as IT service providers, insurance companies, translation services, professional advisory services, lenders, credit reference agencies, trade monitoring services or to regulators or law enforcement authorities.
-Where we share your data outside the Amius Group either within the UK or abroad, we will remain fully responsible for your personal data and will use appropriate safeguards as required by the GDPR to ensure the integrity and security of your personal data.
+Where we share your data outside the Amius Group either within the UK or abroad, we will remain fully responsible for your personal data and will use appropriate safeguards as required by the UK GDPR and DPA to ensure the integrity and security of your personal data.
 We shall only permit third-party service providers to use your personal data for the purposes specified in this policy and in accordance with our instructions.

 How we protect your information